Note: This article is part two of a series. Read part one here.

 Russia and China amplify each other’s disinformation efforts.
 For example, in March 2022, the Chinese Ministry of Foreign Affairs and state media repeated Russian claims of U.S. biolabs in Ukraine.
 Alongside providing credence to Russia’s lies, this undermined speculation on COVID-19 and the Wuhan Institute of Virology.
 According to journalist Anne Applebaum’s book Autocracy, Inc., China has sought to weaken the United Nations Declaration of Human Rights by working to shift language among diplomats and UN documents, from universal human rights to “win-win cooperation,” “mutual respect,” and opposition to “intervening in a country’s internal affairs.”
 These moves and others by U.S. adversaries are intended to silence criticism of their internal abuses and stonewall broader international response to military aggression.

 China has gained influence in the Global South via the Belt and Road Initiative (BRI).
 The BRI has devolved into modern-day economic imperialism and has become little more than a venue for exporting Chinese jobs.
-Much of the roughly $1 trillion China has allocated for the BRI has either been embezzled or not resulted in sufficient-quality construction.
+Much of the roughly $1 trillion China has allocated for the BRI has been embezzled or not resulted in sufficient-quality construction.
 In February 2023, former Ecuadoran President Lenin Moreno was charged with taking $76 million in bribes from the Chinese state-owned company Sinohydro.
 Meanwhile, a troubled Chinese-built railroad stretching from Djibouti to Ethiopia has cost the Chinese government itself over $1 billion.
 The PRC has invested loans and bribed officials in many countries with the intent of taking ownership of local properties, such as mines, in order to feed natural resources to the burgeoning Chinese nation.
 In Zambia, half of the mining industry’s copper proceeds go to China.
-As of 2023, 60% of all BRI members have debt crises related to China.
+As of 2023, 60% of all BRI members had debt crises related to China.
 Said countries are also heavily reliant on China for tax revenues.
 In December 2025, Zambia became the first African country to accept tax filings in yuan.

 Chinese surplus goods and workers have flooded local markets.
 The use of product overcapacity to flood global markets with Chinese goods can force economic reliance on China by other countries, which can not only be used as a weapon such as against Europe’s economies, but works alongside the previously mentioned information campaigns to ensure diplomatic complacency, especially in the event of acts of aggression.